-In the context of the first Continuous Development and Operation Phase (CDOP-1), a sea ice drift product was introduced in the Ocean and Sea Ice SAF product's portofolio.
-It is based on visible and infrareded data from the Advanced Very High Resolution Radiometer on board the Metop satellite.
+Two sea ice drift product are part of the Ocean and Sea Ice SAF product's portfolio.
+A low resolution and a medium resolution product (this product).
+It is based on visible and infrared data from the Advanced Very High Resolution Radiometer on board a Metop satellite.

-The spatial resolution is 20 km on a Polar Stereographic Grid similar to the one used for the other OSISAF sea ice products.
-It is an approximately 24 hours ice drift dataset processed twice daily basis, which means that a product file measuring sea ice motion between e.g. midday on the 16th and 17th of February is available before 18:00 hours on the 17th.
+The spatial resolution is 20 km on a Polar Stereographic Grid similar to other OSISAF sea ice products.
+It is an approximately 24 hours ice drift dataset processed four times a day, which means that a product file measuring sea ice motion between e.g. midday on the 16th and 17th of February is available before 18:00 hours on the 17th.
 The product is based on a Maximum Cross Correlation technique on swath data.

 1. Introduction and FAQ

 How should I cite this dataset?

 This dataset shall be referred to as the Medium resolution sea ice drift product of the EUMETSAT Ocean and Sea Ice Satellite Application Facility (OSI SAF, www.osi-saf.org).
 Or, just: EUMETSAT OSI-407-a ice drift.